wp-plugins/my-youtube-playlist/readme.txt

 1. The plugin in action.
 Showing the first clip and the playlist.

 == Changelog ==

+= 1.06 =
+* Changed row 21 in myYoutubePlaylist.css
+From ".myYoutubePlaylist_YoutubeMovie embed, .myYoutubePlaylist_YoutubeMovie object {" to ".myYoutubePlaylist_YoutubeMovie, .myYoutubePlaylist_YoutubeMovie embed, .myYoutubePlaylist_YoutubeMovie object {"
+As a result the youtube area keeps its size when clicking the playlist.
+* Changed the IE check in myYoutubePlaylist.js to javascriptcheck for all IEs, added rows 3-11, changed rows 24 and 30 As a result it works on all IEs too.
+* Changed the IE check in myYoutubePlaylist.php to all IEs (to <!--[if IE]> from <!--[if lte IE 6]>) As a result it works on all IEs without javascript too.

 = 1.05 =
 * Correcting path to files due to folder structure